 If you’re interested in learning more about how account-based marketing can benefit your business, you can check out The Ultimate Account-Based Marketing Guide from Zoomforth.
 Otherwise, let’s dive into how you can get your ABM campaign started!

-If you want your sales, marketing, and content teams to be aligned, then setting clear goals before you get started is the way to go.
+If you want your sales, marketing, and content teams to be aligned, then setting clear account based marketing objectives before you get started is the way to go.
 It’s one of the basic account-based marketing best practices to make sure your teams all come together at the first point of contact.
-To do that you should first think about what you want to accomplish.
+After all, to be able to make the most of your account based marketing strategies, the first thing you need to decide upon is what you want to accomplish.

 Some common goals can include everything from launching a new product to expanding in an existing market or even entering a brand new one.
 You can of course tackle more than one at the same time, but if you’re just getting started, it makes sense to start with just one or two.
 Scaling up will give you plenty of time to iron out kinks wherever they arise, increasing your chances for overall success with your strategy.

 There’s a lot of research that needs to be done before you can get your account-based marketing campaign up and running.
-Perhaps the most important part of that process is researching your prospective target accounts.
+Perhaps the most important part of that process is account-based targeting.
 That means understanding more than just basic demographics!

 You’ll also want an understanding of their motivations and values (or psychographic data) and what technologies they use and rely on.
 You should also know where they land in your sales life cycle.
 It’s a lot of info to collect, but it’s all important because it’s part of what makes ABM such a popular and successful tactic.
 After you’ve collected as much data as you can on your targets, you can rank them to see which one makes the most sense to start with.

-Step 3: Craft your messaging on unique microsites
+Step 3: Craft your messaging on unique microsite-based ABM landing pages

 All that research won’t do you any good if you use the same broad messaging you do on other campaigns here.
 It’s crucial to personalize your content marketing for your target audience.
 This is where you’ll put all that prep work you did to good use because you’ll gain insight into their specific concerns and issues.
 And that will position you to address them head-on.